eccentricdevotion/TARDIS/writing-disks.md

 ### Crafting the blank disks

-You will need a blank storage disk first — `/tardisrecipe blank`
+You will need a blank storage disk first — `/tardisrecipe blank-storage-disk`

 - By default a Save Storage Disk is crafted with a Blank Storage Disk and a Redstone.
 - By default a Player Storage Disk is crafted with a Blank Storage Disk and a Lapis Block.

-Check the recipes using the `/tardisrecipe [save-disk|player-disk]` command.
+Check the recipes using the `/tardisrecipe [save-storage-disk|player-storage-disk]` command.

 ### Writing Save Disks